Katana Development Starter Kit¶

 This will:

-- Compile your TypeScript code
+- Compile your TypeScript code into

 dist

-folder with your built application - Copy static assets like HTML, CSS, and images
+- Copy static assets like HTML, CSS, and images

 Then, make sure your local fork is running (Terminal 1) and serve the compiled web app with any server, e.g.: